truenas/documentation/content/TruenasApps/StableApps/PlexApp.md

 Both logs and transcode data are not intended for persistent data storage.

 Logs and transcode data can be stored in the **temporary** directory option that creates a Docker volume in the hidden **ix-apps** dataset.
-This directory is cleaned up on every container restart, which means the data is only available for the period before the container restart.

 Transcode data chunks are streamed to a player and meant to be discarded after use, like notes on a scratchpad.
 This makes the **tmpfs** directory option a better choice as it creates a Linux temporary filesystem type in RAM.

 Neither directory storage option provides easy access to stored data, so if you want to store and access log data, create a dataset called **logs**.